n-west/bliss/README.md

 #### Python-only

+(...this is a work in progress and doesn't work super well yet...
+Battling the ol' setuptools.)

 The easiest/less path-fiddly way to get the python extensions running is to run `setup.py develop`.
 This will (should) build the extension module and install it in "editable mode".
 I suggest setting up a virtualenv for this project, then doing this.
 The result should be pybliss in your python path ready to run.

 `setup.py develop` # A normal build, will take a few minutes but run faster